Free (or Cheap) College for Seniors and Retirees in All 50 States

 New Hampshire

-Residents age 65 and older can take as many as two for-credit courses per academic year tuition-free at the University of New Hampshire.
+New Hampshire offers free courses for seniors at state colleges.
+Residents age 65 and older who are not enrolled in a degree program can take as many as two for-credit courses per academic year tuition-free at the University of New Hampshire.
 The student is responsible for all other costs for the class, including fees and mandatory class materials.
-Enrollment is offered on a space-available basis.
+Enrollment is offered on a space-available basis after paying students are registered.

 New Jersey

-The Garden State rules that residents age 65 and older take courses tuition-free at the state’s public colleges and universities.
-You’re responsible for any additional fees.
+In the Garden State, residents age 65 and older can take regularly scheduled courses tuition-free at the state’s public colleges and universities, provided classroom space permits.
+The student is responsible for any additional fees.
 There are several requirements, such as a letter from the registrar's office, so be sure to familiarize yourself with the application process.

-Rutgers, one of Jersey’s state universities, offers its Senior Citizen Audit Program to state residents age 62 or older.
-They can attend classes on a space-available, non-credit and tuition-free basis at one of Rutgers’ campuses.
-These must be classroom-based courses.
+Rutgers, one of Jersey’s state universities, also offers a Senior Citizen Audit Program to state residents age 62 or older.
+You can attend classes on a space-available, non-credit and tuition-free basis.
+But, these must be classroom-based courses.
 Online courses don’t fall under the program.

 New Mexico